danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Either way, a patch where the git author and committer match, and which sports no review tags in the commit message, strongly suggests it has indeed seen none.

-An objection would be that these patches get reviewed by the next maintainer when the pull request gets merged.
+An objection would be that these patches get reviewed by the next maintainer up, when the pull request gets merged.
 But there's well over a thousand such patches each kernel release, and most of the pull requests containing them go directly to Linus in the 2 week long merge window.
 It is unrealistic to assume that Linus carefully reviews hundreds of patches himself in just those 2 weeks, while getting hammered by pull requests all around.
-The same applies at a subsystem level.
+Similar considerations apply at a subsystem level.

 For counting reviews I looked at anything that indicates some kind of patch review, even very informal ones.
 I therefor both included *Reviewed-by* and